cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 To understand the core of what the protocol does I can recommend the video [The RS-232 protocol](https://www.youtube.com/watch?v=AHYNxpqKqwo).

-Once you have hooked up the RS485 Converter Adapter to your linux computer you have to use a terminal emulation program like [picocom](https://github.com/npat-efault/picocom).
+Once you have hooked up the RS485 Converter Adapter to your Linux computer you have to use a terminal emulation program like [picocom](https://github.com/npat-efault/picocom).
 You can use `picocom` in interactive mode or as a shell command.
 To read the current configured voltage of the device you via the "Simple Communication Protocol" execute: